 - If the engager doesn’t budge, tell them about Work Not Play.
 Show them testimonials from fellow musicians.
 Talk to them about what performing for free really means for you, and your industry.

 - Let us know.
 Your MU Regional Office can help you work out a fair fee as well as give advice on negotiating a deal, what to get in writing, and how to go about it.

 And if you don’t feel confident calling the engager out, we can always do it for you anonymously.

-When you have the power of the Union behind you, it’s the power of 30,000 musicians acting together.
+When you have the power of the Union behind you, it’s the power of over 30,000 musicians acting together.
 Let’s use it to end exploitation and make fair pay a reality for everyone working in our industry.